 Do I have to make separate Bitly links for each profile?

-No – we automatically generate a unique Bitly link for each cycle, so that you get separate click stats for each cycle.
+No, as SmarterQueue automatically generates a unique Bitly link for each cycle, so that you get separate click stats for each cycle.

 Can I remove the link from the post text once I’ve attached it?